yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 `defer` and `async` did not exist, and to be fair, was significantly better than the alternative: blocking scripts at the top of the page.

-With that said, it's not necessarily the best option, and has some downsides:
+That said, it's not necessarily the best option, and has some downsides:

-* While not as bad as blocking the HTML parser and DOM creation at the top of the document, blocking scripts at the bottom of the page still block them, which means DOMContentLoaded will be delayed.
+* While not as bad as blocking the HTML parser and DOM creation at the top of the document, blocking scripts at the bottom of the page still blocks them, which means DOMContentLoaded will be delayed.
-* Priority-wise blocking scripts at the bottom of the page are downloaded with medium priority in Chromium based browsers, and with high priority elsewhere.
+* Blocking scripts at the bottom of the page are downloaded with medium priority in Chromium-based browsers, and with high priority elsewhere.
-* Scripts at the bottom of the page are discovered late by the browser (after the entire HTML is download and processed).
+* Scripts at the bottom of the page are discovered late by browsers (after the entire HTML is downloaded and processed).
 Even in the advent of the browser's preloader, their download can start relatively late.

-#### Dynamically added, async false
+#### Dynamically Added, `async` False
-Another method to dynamically load scripts is to insert them to the document using JavaScript, but make sure they are loaded in order, in case of dependencies between the scripts.
+Another method to dynamically load scripts is to insert them into the document using JavaScript, but make sure they are loaded in order, in case of dependencies between them.

-According to the HTML spec, when scripts are dynamically added to the document, they are assumed to be async, so download starts immediately, and they will execute whenever the are fully downloaded.
+According to the HTML spec, when scripts are dynamically added to the document, they are assumed to be asynchronous, so download starts immediately and they will execute whenever fully downloaded.

 [Setting the `async` attribute to false][script_loading] on such scripts changes their behavior.
 They still don't block the HTML parser, and therefore do not block rendering.
 At the same time, they will be executed in order.

-The main advantage of this approach over previous mentioned ones, is that the scripts will execute in order, similar to defer, but will not wait till the DOM is fully constructed, right before DOMContentLoaded fires.
+The main advantage of this approach over previously mentioned ones, is that the scripts will execute in order, similar to defer, but will not wait till the DOM is fully constructed, right before DOMContentLoaded fires.

-There are a few disadvantages though: This method requires a script in order to load your scripts, which adds some cost.
-As a result of being script based, these resources are not discoverable by the browser's preloader, so their requests tend to kick off a bit later, and if the page contains any blocking scripts above the loading scripts, they can be delayed significantly.
-The advantage of the approach can also become its disadvantage: the "execute once you download" approach can result in premature execution, which can stall more critical code or vital browser events (e.g. first paint).
+There are a few disadvantages, though: this method requires a script to load your scripts, which adds some cost.
+As a result of being script-based, these resources are not discoverable by the browser's preloader, so their requests tend to kick off a bit later.
+And if the page contains any blocking scripts above the loading scripts, they can be delayed significantly.
+The advantage of the approach can also become its disadvantage: the "execute once you download" approach can result in premature execution, which can stall more critical code or vital browser events (like first paint).

 [script_loading]: https://www.html5rocks.com/en/tutorials/speed/script-loading/

-#### Trigger JS loads only after the first RAF triggered, as a first paint proxy
+#### Using requestAnimationFrame as a First-Paint Proxy
-Like we've seen for CSS, you can use `requestAnimationFrame` as a way to load non-critical scripts after the first render happened, ensuring they won't contend on bandwidth with critical CSS and JS, but still kicking off their download as soon as possible.
+Like we've seen for CSS, you can use `requestAnimationFrame` as a way to load non-critical scripts after the first render, ensuring they won't compete for bandwidth with critical CSS and JavaScript, but still kicking off their download as soon as possible.

 #### Preload with onload handler
 Similarly, we can use preload and its `onload` event handler to kick off script downloads and make sure they run once they finish downloading.

-This is very similar to `async` script, with some subtle differences:
+This is very similar to `async`, with some subtle differences:

-* Priority of preloaded scripts is assumed to be identical to that of blocking scripts, while at least in some browsers, `async` will get lower priority.
+* Priority of preloaded scripts is assumed to be identical to that of blocking scripts, while (at least in some browsers) `async` will get lower priority.
-* Unlike `async`, with preload you can make sure that the script doesn't run until some milestone is hit (e.g. first paint happened)
+* Unlike `async`, with preload you can make sure the script doesn't run until some milestone is hit (for example, first paint happened)

-A simple version of this, mixing both preload and RAF, may look something like this:
+A simple version of this, mixing both preload and rAF, might look something like this:

 ```
     <script>